jmigpin/editor/README.md

 Commands in toolbars are separated by "|" (not to be confused with the shell pipe).
 If a shell pipe is needed it should be escaped with a backslash.

-All commands implemented by the editor start with an Uppercase letter.
+All commands implemented by the editor start with an **Uppercase letter**.
 Otherwise it tries to run an existent external program.

 Examples:
   - `~/tmp/subdir/file1.txt | ls`